Production of Light Dark Particles from Nonlinear Compton Scattering Between Intense Laser and Muon or Proton Beam: Prospective sensitivity

 Fig.~\ref{fig:Sen} shows the sensitivity of nonlinear Compton scattering to the kinetic mixing of DP $\epsilon$ (left panels) and the ALP coupling $g_{a\mu}$ or $g_{a\mathcal{P}}$ (right panels) from the collision between laser and muon (top panels) or proton (bottom panels) beam.
 The limits from other experiments are also shown for comparison.
 The limit of DP kinetic mixing can reach $\epsilon\sim 1.6 \times 10^{-7}$ ($1.4 \times 10^{-6}$) for muon (proton) beam and is independent of beam energy.
 One can see that the laser-induced process provides a complementary search of dark photon for $m_{\gamma_D}<1$ MeV, compared with other collider and beam dump experiments.

 The muon beam collision can probe $g_{a\mu}$ as low as $5\times 10^{-2}$ ($2\times 10^{-4}$) [$2\times 10^{-5}$] for $E_{\rm Lab}=3.1~{\rm GeV}$ (1 TeV) [10 TeV].
-The reachable parameter space is broader than that from Supernova 1987A (SN1987A)~\cite{Croon:2020lrf} for $g_{a\mu}>10^{-2}$.
+The reachable parameter space is broader than that from Supernova 1987A (SN1987A)~\cite{Croon:2020lrf} for $g_{a\mu}>10^{-2}$ (see more discussions about SN1987A bound in Refs.~\cite{Caputo:2022rca,Caputo:2021rux,Fiorillo:2025yzf}).
 The limit of $g_{a\mu}$ for $E_{\rm Lab}=1$ TeV or 10 TeV is at least one order of magnitude lower than the expected bound from muon beam dump experiment (NA64$\mu$) with $2\times 10^{10}$ muons on target~\cite{Li:2025yzb}~\footnote{Note that for other constraints, we typically stop at the lower mass limit indicated in the figure of literature.
 But in fact, the limit data can extend to even lower masses.} for $m_a<1$ MeV.
 The sensitivity of proton beam collision to $g_{a\mathcal{P}}$ is three orders of magnitude weaker.
-It is complementary to the constraints from SN1981A~\cite{Lella:2023bfb} and Sudbury Neutrino Observatory (SNO)~\cite{Bhusal:2020bvx} experiments for $g_{a\mathcal{P}}>1\times 10^{-2}$.
+It is complementary to the constraints from SN1981A~\cite{Lella:2023bfb} and Sudbury Neutrino Observatory (SNO)~\cite{Bhusal:2020bvx} experiments for $g_{a\mathcal{P}}>1\times 10^{-2}$.~\footnote{There exists early explanation of gamma ray bursts in terms of ALP-nucleon coupling~\cite{Berezhiani:1999qh}.
+This model also implies $g_{a\mu}\sim 10^{-5}-10^{-8}$.} However, the fundamental ALP-quark couplings are strongly constrained by the probe of ALP via $K\to \pi+a$ decays etc. in flavor experiments~\cite{Bauer:2021mvw,Li:2025ski} although the constraint is model-dependent.
+After converting the universal ALP-quark coupling bound, we find the region of $g_{a\mathcal{P}}\gtrsim 10^{-6}$ with $m_a\lesssim 0.1$ GeV is entirely excluded by flavor constraints, as shown by the region to the left of dotted line in the lower right panel of Fig.~\ref{fig:Sen}.
 One can see that increasing beam energy or $\eta_e$ from 0.1 to 100 allows access to higher mass region.
+We also show the values of another energy quantity $\eta\equiv k\cdot p/m^2$ in the plots.